 Figure 7-2 lists how important each of these qualities was for the general election vote (a dichotomous measure of support for Nixon versus McGovern) by level of ad exposure, controlling for demographic, political, and media exposure factors.
 There were weak priming effects in regard to the policy problems of foreign affairs and the economy.
 Neither played a strong role in voters' decision making, and there appears to have been little significant variation based on exposure to campaign ads.

 However, there were stronger priming effects for personal traits and electability.
-The more ads viewers saw, the more likely they became to elevate trustworthiness in their voting decisions.
-Trustworthiness went from being an unimportant consideration in the vote among those who were not exposed to add to a statistically significant factor among those who watched many add.
+The more ads viewers saw, the more likely they

 Figure 7-2 Priming the Nixon Vote, 1972